rdkcentral/Dobby/rdkPlugins/Networking/README.md

 The external interfaces can be any interfaces on the host device that are to be used in setting up Networking for containers.

 ### Dnsmasq

 The `dnsmasq` data field can be used to allow a container to talk to the dnsmasq server running outside the container.
 Essentially it just routes traffic sent to the `dobby0` bridge on port 53 to the localhost interface on the host.

 If the `dnsmasq` field is empty, Networking plugin defaults to not setting up dnsmasq access to the container.

+Only usable with network types 'open' and 'nat'.

 ```json
     "data": {